Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 }

 const client = new EventHubClient("my-connection-string", "my-event-hub");
+const partitionManager = new InMemoryPartitionManager();
-const processor = new EventProcessor( EventHubClient.defaultConsumerGroupName,
+const processor1 = new EventProcessor(
+  EventHubClient.defaultConsumerGroupName,
   client,
   SamplePartitionProcessor,
-  new InMemoryPartitionManager()
+  partitionManager
 );
+const processor2 = new EventProcessor(
+  EventHubClient.defaultConsumerGroupName,
+  client,
+  SamplePartitionProcessor,
+  partitionManager
+);
+await processor1.start();
-await processor.start();
+await processor2.start();
-// At this point, the processor is consuming events from each partition of the Event Hub and
+// At this point, both processors are consuming events from different partitions of the Event Hub and
 // delegating them to the SamplePartitionProcessor instance created for that partition.
-This
-// processing takes place in the background and will not block.
+// This processing takes place in the background and will not block.
 //
-// In this example, we'll stop processing after five seconds. await delay(5000);
+// In this example, we'll stop processing after thirty seconds. await delay(30000);
+await processor1.stop();
-await processor.stop();
+await processor2.stop();
 ```

 To control the number of events passed to processEvents, use the options argument in the EventProcessor constructor.